Use a SIM card from your network provider

 - On the new iPad, go to Settings > Mobile Data > Set up Mobile Data.

-- If you see a Transfer button next to the operator you want, tap it.
+- If you can see a Transfer button next to the network provider you want, tap it.
 Then follow the directions to transfer service.
-You might need to wait a few minutes for the activation to complete.
+You might need to wait a few minutes for the activation to finish.

-If you don’t see a Transfer button or if you can't transfer a plan, you might need to contact your operator.*
+If you can’t see a Transfer button or if you can't transfer a plan, you might need to contact your network provider.*

 * Your iPad is subject to your wireless service provider’s policies, which may include restrictions on transferring a data plan.
-Contact your operator for more details.
-If you aren't sure which operator to call, go to Settings > Operator on your iPad or remove the SIM card and check the card for the operator's name or logo.
+Contact your network provider for more details.
+If you aren't sure which network provider to call, go to Settings > Network Provider on your iPad or remove the SIM card and check the card for the network provider's name or logo.